chef-partners/chef-automate-ha/README.md

 ### 1. Ensure you have a valid Service Principal

 The template shares information like private keys and passwords between the servers with a Key Vault Resource.
-The key vault is created during the template deployment process and can only be accessed by a process (or user) using a valid service principle credential.
-If a valid service principle already exists, then skip to the next section; otherwise create a service principle
+Using an existing service principle credential the template deployment process creates the key vault.
+Only a process (or user) using this same service principle can read or write to this key vault.

+If a valid service principle already exists, then skip to the next section; otherwise create a service principle.

 __Using the CLI:__